-- Available at the Alzheimer’s Pakistan site: Guide for Dementia Care
+- Available at the Alzheimer’s Pakistan site: Resources in Urdu

 - From ARDSI Hyderabad-Deccan Chapter: downloadable Urdu booklets, helpline, and support